 (1) The Executive Committee shall select a replacement by majority vote of those present at a duly called meeting.

-(2) Upon the death, resignation, or loss of ability to perform the essential duties of Office with or without reasonable accommodations of the President, his office shall be filled by the First Vice President; in the event of the death, resignation, or disability of the President and First Vice President, the Executive Committee shall elect a successor from among the twelve (12) Regional Vice Presidents.
+(2) Upon the death, resignation, or loss of ability to perform the essential duties of Office with or without reasonable accommodations of the President, the office shall be filled by the First Vice President; for all other vacancies the Executive Committee shall elect a successor from among the twelve (12) Regional Vice Presidents and the Administrative Board.

 b.
-For the Regional Vice Presidents: A replacement shall be selected through a poll vote of the Regional delegates conducted by the alternate or a member of the Region’s delegates.
+For the Regional Vice Presidents: The Regional Vice President will be replaced by the Alternate, and a replacement for the Alternate shall be selected through a poll vote of the Regional delegates conducted by the Regional Vice President.
+Notice shall be provided to the Region within 3 business days about the vacancy and the opportunity to participate.

 The Executive Council shall consist of one (1) duly certified delegate of each tribe which is a member tribe, in addition to the President, the First Vice President, the twelve (12) Vice Presidents, the Recording Secretary and the Treasurer, each of whom shall hold office until his successor is certified or elected and qualified.
 Each member shall have one (1) vote.